-General Information

-Forward

-Crisis Information

-CONSENT, OPT-OUT, AND REFUSAL RIGHTS

-Review of Records

-Communication with students electronic

-REMOVING A STUDENT FROM INSTRUCTION OR EXCUSING A STUDENT FROM A REQUIRED COMPONENT OF INSTRUCTION

-Human Sexuality Instruction

-Reciting a Portion of the Declaration of Independence in Grades 3-12

-Reciting the Pledges to the U.S. and Texas Flags

-Religious or Moral Beliefs

-RIGHT OF ACCESS TO STUDENT RECORDS, CURRICULUM MATERIALS, ANI DISTRICT RECORDS/POLICIES 3

-Instructional Materials

-Notices of Certain Student Misconduct to Noncustodial Parent

-Participation in Federally Required, State-Mandated, and District Assessments

-Student Records

-Teacher and Staff Professional Qualifications

-STUDENTS WITH EXCEPTIONALITIES OR SPECIAL CIRCUMSTANCES

-Service/Assistance Animal Use by Students

-Students in the Conservatorship of the State (Foster Care)

-Students Who Are Homeless

-[See also Students Who Have Learning Difficulties or Who Need Special Education or Section 504 Services

-Students Who Speak a Primary Language Other than English

-Students with Physical or Mental Impairments Protected Under Section 504

-ABSENCES/ATTENDANCE

-Compulsory Attendance

-Exemptions to Compulsory Attendance

-Failure to Comply with Compulsory Attendance
+General Information i Limiting Electronic Communications with Students by District Employees 1 REMOVING A STUDENT FROM INSTRUCTION OR EXCUSING A STUDENT FRO REQUIRED COMPONENT OF INSTRUCTION M A 1 Human Sexuality Instruction 1 Reciting a Portion of the Declaration of Independence in Grades 3-12 2 Reciting the Pledges to the U.S. and Texas Flags 2 Religious or Moral Beliefs 3 RIGHT OF ACCESS TO STUDENT RECORDS, CURRICULUM MATERIALS, A DISTRICT RECORDS/POLICIES AND 3 Instructional Materials 3 Notices of Certain Student Misconduct to Noncustodial Parent 3 Participation in Federally Required, State-Mandated, and District Assessments 3 Student Records 3 Teacher and Staff Professional Qualifications 4 STUDENTS WITH EXCEPTIONALITIES OR SPECIAL CIRCUMSTANCES 4 Service/Assistance Animal Use by Students 4 Students in the Conservatorship of the State (Foster Care) 4 Students Who Are Homeless 5 [See also Students Who Have Learning Difficulties or Who Need Special Education or Section 504 Services on page 5 for more information.]
+8 Students Who Speak a Primary Language Other than English 8 Students with Physical or Mental Impairments Protected Under Section 504 8 ABSENCES/ATTENDANCE 9 Compulsory Attendance 9 Exemptions to Compulsory Attendance 9 Failure to Comply with Compulsory Attendance 10 Official Attendance-Taking Time (All Grade Levels) 11 Documentation After an Absence (All Grade Levels) 11 Doctor's Note After an Absence for Illness (All Grade Levels) 12 Driver License Attendance Verification (Secondary Grade Levels Only) 12 ACCOUNTABILITY UNDER STATE AND FEDERAL LAW (All Grade Levels) 12